Please keep in mind

 Museums, theatres and cinemas are closed until at least January 19.

 Food and drinks

-Enjoy delicious food and drinks at your holiday address by having the food delivered, by cooking your own meals or, in the near future, at a pavement café.
+Enjoy delicious food and drinks at your holiday address by having food delivered or picking up.

 Cycling and rambling